Internships and Work Integrated Learning

 Employers value students with workplace experience.
 They value students who can apply their university learning to solve real world problems and challenges.

-The Faculty of Business, Economics and Law offers a variety of practical learning opportunities to give you a competitive edge in the job market.
+La Trobe School of Business offers a variety of practical learning opportunities to give you a competitive edge in the job market.
 These include:

 - internships and other types of Work Integrated Learning (WIL), or